Phala-Network/phala-wiki-next/content/en-us/general/phala-wallet/polkadot-extension-guide.md

 ## Polkadot{.js} Extension

-The browser extension Polkadot{.js} is a UI wallet that allows the usage of decentralized applications (daap) in the Polkadot ecosystem through your browser.
+The browser extension Polkadot{.js} is a UI wallet that allows the usage of decentralized applications (dApp) in the Polkadot ecosystem through your browser.
 In addition, it allows you to sign transactions (verifying your on-chain identity) with your accounts easily and is needed to use the Phala App.

 In this tutorial, we show you how to use Polkadot{.js} Extension and to create or import your Khala account.
 \